AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-46683-shipping-price-shows-not-yet-calculated.md

 <u>Actual results</u>:

-The shipping price now displays "Not yet calculated".
+The shipping price now displays *Not yet calculated*.

 ## Apply the patch